PoisotLab/ms_svd_imputation/manuscript.md

 novel zoonotic viruses remains a major difficulty [@Becker2020PreWil].
-Also, the main strategy adopted so far against infectious diseases consists in taking actions after the emergence by increasing the health infrastructures and vigilance, as well as developing vaccines or medical treatments (Han *et al.*, 2016).
+Also, the main strategy adopted so far against infectious diseases consists in taking actions after the emergence by increasing the health infrastructures and vigilance, as well as developing vaccines or medical treatments [@Han2016FutDir].

-As suggested by Han *et el.*, a more efficient approach would be anticipatory.
+As suggested by @Han2016FutDir, a more efficient approach would be anticipatory.
 Yet an anticipatory approach can be limited by lack of suitable data, and as
 @Becker2020PreWil highlighted, by disagreement between models.
 The task of predicting possible host-virus interactions would therefore benefit from adding